 Once the swelling starts to go down you will begin to see your new nose.
-A modern Rhinoplasty can achieve very natural results with very little (if at all) visible scarring.
+A modern Australian rhinoplasty can achieve very natural results with very little (if at all) visible scarring.
 The vast majority of patients after healing and the swelling has subsided are extremely happy with their results.

 Again, it is important to know that everyone’s circumstances, expectations and rate of recovery is different.
 In other words, the results of any nose job are unique to each individual – and the skill of your surgeon.
-In the qualified hands of Dr Dilip Gahankari, your nose surgery will result in better facial balance and an improved and enhanced overall appearance.
+In the qualified hands of a plastic surgeon, your nose surgery can result in better facial balance and an improved and enhanced overall appearance.